 True Faith in Refinement

 In summary, it can be seen that true faith reveals itself in trials and refinements.
 Though the circumstances that Job and Moses encountered were not the same, they were similar in that when faced with adversities, they still prayed to and praised God and maintained their faith in Him, no matter what He did.
 Therefore, in the end, they received God’s approval and blessings.
 We can see from these facts that every environment we encounter is arranged specifically for each of us by God, and that God’s intention is to perfect our faith and our knowledge of God, and also to purify us.
 The trials for Job elevated his faith in God and knowledge of God; the refinements Moses experienced made him cast off his temper and naturalness and be qualified to be used by God.
-Though we haven’t encountered circumstances like theirs, their experiences give us the right direction: No matter what hardships or setbacks we meet with in our life, no matter what misfortunes befall our family, we must not denyand must have true faith in God’s sovereignty and omnipotence just like Job and Moses, and we are still able to and rely on God to face those adversities with obedience.
-At this point, we will have achieved true faith in God and gained more knowledge of Him.
+Though we haven’t encountered circumstances like theirs, their experiences give us the right direction: No matter what hardships or setbacks we meet with in our life, no matter what misfortunes befall our family, we must not deny God’s name and must have true faith in God’s sovereignty and omnipotence just like Job and Moses, and we are still able to pray to God and rely on God to face those adversities with obedience.
+By doing this, we will have achieved true faith in God and gained more knowledge of Him.

 » Further reading about Sermons on Faith: